 Corey The Dribbler Camp Show

-Camps across the country are being inspired and awed by Former Harlem Globetrotter - Corey The Dribbler and his inspirational story!
+Camps across the country are being inspired and awed by Former Harlem Globetrotter and Youth Motivational Speaker, Corey The Dribbler, and his inspirational story!
 Corey Rich is a 4-Time Guinness World Record Holder that’s been featured on The Late Show with David Letterman, ESPN First Take, Comcast Sportsnet, Fox News and is widely considered the World’s Greatest Dribbler!
 Along with performing his amazing talents at NBA Halftime Shows, Corey travels the country inspiring kids to R.E.A.D., a character education message.

 Don't Bully or Do Drugs

 This is a character building camp shows your kids will LOVE!

 Respect, Education, Attitude/Activity, and Don’t Bully or Do Drugs are the Four Principles Corey The Dribbler encourages campers to live by.
 Corey teaches the value in reading and how it led him to win a spot on the Harlem Globetrotters.
 Youth are taught to respect their parents, counselors, teachers, peers, and that bullying is not cool!
 Corey encourages kids to bring a positive attitude with them every day.
 Staying active and fit is stressed along with drug awareness.

 Besides an unforgettable ball handling show demonstrated by Corey The Dribbler, campers will have fun being involved in several games with Corey, some including even the camp staff!
 The kids will also have the chance to steal the ball from the World’s Best Ball Handler.
 This is truly an amazing experience your youth will LOVE!